Abyssal zone: Ecosystem

 The relative sparsity of primary producers means that the majority of organisms living in the abyssal zone depend on the marine snow that falls from oceanic layers above.
 The biomass of the abyssal zone actually increases near the seafloor as most of the decomposing material and decomposers rest on the seabed.

 The composition of the abyssal plain depends on the depth of the sea floor.
 Above 4000 meters the seafloor usually consists of calcareous shells of foraminifera, zooplankton, and phytoplankton.
 At depths greater than 4000 meters shells dissolve, leaving behind a seafloor of brown clay and silica from dead zooplankton and phytoplankton.
-Chemosynthetic bacteria support large and diverse communities near hydrothermal vents, filling a similar role in these ecosystems as plants do in the sunlit regions above.
+Chemosynthetic Bacteria support large and diverse communities near hydrothermal vents, filling a similar role in these ecosystems as plants do in the sunlit regions above.

-A new insight into the complexity of the abyssal environment has been provided by a team of researchers from the Scottish Society of Marine Sciences.
-They have found that manganese nodules on the deep sea floor produce free oxygen from water molecules.
+Manganese nodules, which are found in some areas of the deep sea, have been proposed to produce oxygen by a team of researchers from the Scottish Society of Marine Sciences.
+They observed rising oxygen concentrations in some experiments with manganese nodules present.
+However, there are significant problems with the research, including that manganese nodules were not present in some of the experiments, and no other researchers have been able to replicate the result.

-The manganese nodules act as a kind of battery as they contain different metals, and they release oxygen into the environment.
-Because it was previously thought that only plants and algae produce dark oxygen (oxygen produced without light), this can be seen as a scientific breakthrough.